TypeStrong/tsify/README.md

 * `compilerOptions.declaration` - See [tsify#15](https://github.com/TypeStrong/tsify/issues/15)
 * `compilerOptions.module` - This is defaulted to CommonJS automatically (or None when in ES6 mode).
 * `compilerOptions.out` and `compilerOptions.outDir` - Use Browserify's file output options instead.
-These options are overridden because **tsify** writes to an internal memory store before bundling, instead of to the filesystem.
+These options are overridden because **tsify** writes its intermediate JavaScript output to an internal memory store instead of to the filesystem.
 * `files` - Use Browserify's file input options instead.
 This is necessary because Browserify needs to know which file(s) are the entry points to your program.

 ### Watchify?